 The customized approach to the MPH degree is designed for students who seek a broad perspective on the science and practice of the population-based approach to health and disease.
 It provides students the flexibility to tailor programs to meet their individual professional and personal goals.
-Students who choose the customized approach often have specific area(s) of expertise, and yet prefer the option of access to a wide range of course content throughout the academic year.
+Students who choose the customized approach may already have specific area(s) of expertise, they may in additon prefer the option of access to a wide range of course content throughout the academic year.
 They also may have academic objectives that do not fit precisely into the more structured concentration areas.
-A few may lack a firmly predetermined area of focus in public health.

 Course of Study

 The only required courses are those included in the core MPH curriculum.
-The remainder are considered tailored electives.
+The remainder of the credits are tailored electives.
 Students seeking guidance in choosing elective courses related to specific content areas may wish to consult the course recommendations listed in the MPH concentrations and certificate programs.
-As is true for any student, the course of study outlined in the student's goals analysis exercise must be approved by the student's formal academic advisor.
+As is true for all students, the course of study outlined in the student's goals analysis exercise must be approved by the student's formal academic advisor.

-Each MPH student will be assigned an appropriate faculty advisor by the MPH program faculty, taking into consideration each individual student's interests and goals.
+Each MPH student will be assigned an appropriate faculty advisor by the MPH program faculty, taking into consideration each student's experiences, interests and goals.
 Every effort is made to ensure a good match between student and faculty interests.
-Customized students have the opportunity to express a preference for any Department or Center in the School with which he or she wishes to affiliate.
+Customized students have the opportunity to express a preference for any faculty, Department, or Center in the School with which he or she wishes to affiliate.

 The MPH capstone project is a requirement for all MPH students for graduation.
 It is an opportunity to work on public health projects that are focused on highly individualized interests.
-The goal is to synthesize, integrate and apply in a variety of public health formats the skills and competencies that have been acquired during the period of study.
+The goal is to synthesize, integrate and apply in a variety of public health formats the knowledge, skills and competencies that have been acquired during the period of study.
 Completion of this project includes a written report and oral presentation.
-It is completed under the guidance and supervision of the academic advisor or an especially chosen capstone advisor.
+The capstone project is guided and supervised by either the student's faculty academic advisor or a capstone advisor with relevant expertise.
 The requirements for the capstone are registration for 2 credits in the term in which the capstone project is completed.
-The MPH Capstone Course number is (XXX.800), with xxx being the code association with the primary Department of the capstone advisor.
-If the project involves more than two units of academic effort, the student should register for additional research special studies credits (XXX.840) with the capstone advisor.
+The MPH Capstone Course number is (XXX.800), with xxx being the code associated with the primary Department of the capstone advisor.
+If the project involves more than two credits of academic effort, the student should register for additional research special studies credits (XXX.840) with the capstone advisor.